narrowin/ansible-mikrotik/README.md

 #### Local installation

-For a self-contained setup withing this repo and all needed components ready use these commands:
+For a self-contained setup within this repo and all needed components ready use these commands:

 ```bash
 git clone https://github.com/narrowin/ansible-mikrotik.git